-The PMR1290 or PMR1295 transmission is SIMPLEX "one way-at-a-time."
-While you are speaking, you can not receive a transmission
+The PMR780 transmission is simplex "one way-at-a-time."
+While you are speaking, you can not receive a transmission.

-The PMR1290/1295 is a Class License band.
+The PMR780 is an open-license band.
 Always identify yourself when transmitting on the same channel.

 IMPORTANT: Before transmitting on a UHF channel listen to ensure it is not already in use.